Pirates' House

 Pirates' House is a historic restaurant and tavern, established in 1734, in Savannah, Georgia, United States.
+It is considered the oldest bar in Georgia.
 A portion of the structure, known as the Herb House, was built in 1734.
 The structures either side of it developed between 1794 and 1871.
 The modern restaurant was founded by Herb Traub and Jim Casey in 1953, and is one of Savannah's most popular tourist attractions.